 More advanced webform functionality is available on request.

 It is possible to use a content subtype dedicated to blog content and create a page template for blog articles.
 This will allow multiple users on your site to create and publish blog articles from a template, which will maintain a consistent look and feel.

-If you want to moderate blog authors' work before it is published, you can give them the Site Contributor user role.
+If you want to moderate blog authors' work before it is published, you can make sure their accounts use the Site Contributor user role.
 This will allow them to create content but not allow them to publish it.
-Instead, a user with a higher-level user role will need to move the article to a published state.
+Instead, a user with a wider range of permissions will need to move the article to a published state.

 By adding a listing widget (e.g. Grid listing or List listing widget) to a page on your site and setting it to filter for articles created using your blog content subtype, the articles will be automatically displayed in the listing once they are published.

 Mosaic does not include commenting functionality for article content.
-However, it is possible to embed third-party comment sections in a WYSIWYG widget.
-See an example of embedded commenting on a Mosaic website on the Digital Education blog articles.
+However, it is possible to use third-party commenting services which support iframe embedding to put a comments section in a WYSIWYG widget.

 Unfortunately at the moment we don't have the resources to offer bespoke or one-to-one training sessions; however, we run a free termly drop-in workshop where you can talk to members of the Mosaic team in person about any content editing queries you have.
 For more information, including how to book, see our training pages.